 Warm Up Before Getting Active

 Winter doesn’t tend to slow down the serious athletes (or the athletes in training), so what can you do to avoid winter injuries?
 For starters, a short warm-up is vital.
 Enjoy some light exercise and gentle stretching before heading out for a run or a day of skiing (or however else you choose to enjoy those cold temperatures).
 Preparation is key.

 If you’re a runner, avoid new terrain!
 Stick with what you’re familiar with – knowing where to avoid before you set out will help prevent accidental falls and injuries.

 If you’re a driver in St. John’s, there’s a good chance you’re already familiar with the tedium of winter driving.
-But humans are impatient by nature, and we’ll often take shortcuts to do things more quickly – like not properly defrosting a windshield, or not scraping snow off the back window.
-These things seem minor, but they’re important if your sightlines are blocked.
+But, humans are impatient by nature and will often take shortcuts to do things more quickly – like not properly defrosting a windshield or scraping snow off of their back window.
+These things seem minor but they’re important that your sightlines remain unobstructed.

 To avoid these winter injuries, make sure your vehicle is winter-ready before the first snowfall hits.
 It’s easy to procrastinate!
 When you’re driving on icy roads, brake gently and drive slowly.
 Winter tires are a must.

 Car accidents in the winter months can be very serious – often more serious than most other winter-related injuries.
 Take care of yourself out there and be prepared.